crowdagger/crowbook/book_example/arguments.md

 `pdf`, `html`, `odt` or `tex`.

-If an output file for the format is not specified in the book configuration file, `crowbook` will fail to render PDF, ODT and Epub (whereas it will print HTML and Tex files on stdout).
-It is however possible to specify a file with the `--output` option.
+If an output file for the format is not specified in the book configuration file, `crowbook` will fail to render PDF, ODT and EPUB, whereas it will print HTML and Tex files on stdout.
+It is, however, possible to specify a file with the `--output` option.

 ### Examples ###